-I’ve lived in several states, over the years, and I’ve traveled the country and the world extensively, so I believe my perspective on many of the things I see are accurate.
+I’ve lived in several states, over the years, and I’ve traveled the country and the world extensively, so I believe my perspective on many of the things I see, are accurate.

-One of the things I first noticed when we first visited Florida, many decades ago, was the tendency of some of the larger cities to build mountains of their garbage.
+One of the things I noticed when we first visited Florida, many decades ago, was the tendency of some of the larger cities to build mountains of their garbage.

 This is understandable, I guess, considering that the average water table in Florida is only a few feet below the surface and does not lend itself to the burial of waste.
 So, here in Florida, the options for garbage management are limited.

 Many Floridians don't like to hear this, but the state of Florida is essentially a long finger of swamp covered land.
 And over the past people have slowly converted much of the state from its natural state, as unusable swamplands into flat, dry, sections of useable land interspersed with small shallow ponds.

 This has often been done by land developers, as well as local governments, who aggressively dredged dirt from the swamps and filled in large sections of land for buildings and roads.